 Dr. E.H. and Dr. Jeanne Donlevy Arnold Grant Program

 Another purpose of the grants is to encourage students to take advantage of powerful internship opportunities that will provide valuable, résumé-boosting experience.
-This year’s winners have secured exciting internships in Pittsburgh, Nashville, and Washington, D.C.
+Previous recipients have secured exciting internships in Pittsburgh, Nashville, and Washington, D.C.

 The first grants were awarded in the 2010-2011 academic year.
-Specifically, the experiential learning grants will fund:
+Typically, the experiential learning grants fund:

 Award ranges for each of the three categories: